 Sleepy Poet is relocating to a new location on South Boulevard, but until then, shop on.

 (15) Fly through the air at Big Air Trampoline Park

 It’s got it all — Ninja-warrior course, trampoline basketball, interactive dodgeball courts, massive foam pit and one-on-one jousting.

 (16) Play all day at a local social house

 Queen Park Social and Piedmont Social House are adult playgrounds without the hokeyness of a place like Dave & Buster’s.
 You’ll find lots of indoor entertainment like bowling lanes, pool tables, ping pong, board games, arcade games, darts and more.
 They’ve also got full-service kitchens and bars.

-(20) Get lost in a book at at Charlotte Mecklenburg Library branch
+(17) Get lost in a book at a Charlotte Mecklenburg Library branch